 - Non-confidential report - report can be submitted to UBC for our faculty markers' evaluation

 - Oral Presentation - Many employers like the idea to have their co-op student prepare an oral presentation at the end of the work term for his/her team, managers and/or other co-op students.
 Not only does it provide excellent public speaking opportunity for the student, it is also beneficial for other members of the company to learn about the student's accomplishments during the work term.
-The Oral Presentation Evaluation can be completed online.
+The Oral Presentation Evaluation can be completed in our online database, PlacePro.
+Please refer to the Presentation Evaluation.

 - Progress Report: Some of the students may write a progress report if they are working for more than one term at a same placement.
 Progress reports are usually non-confidential and are evaluated by UBC markers.